fiskeben/meetjestad-monitor/README.md

 ### Running

-To run the service just execute `meetjebatterij`, for example `./meetjebatterij > service.log 2>&1 &` to write the logs to a file called `service.log`.
+To run the service just execute `meetjestad-monitor`, for example `./meetjestad-monitor > service.log 2>&1 &` to write the logs to a file called `service.log`.